Better Assessments & Better Incentives

 Property taxes should be fairly assessed and transparent.

-Two similar properties should not have large variety in assessments which create inequitable tax bills.
-At the same time, assessments should accurately reflect the degree of differences between properties.
+Two similar properties should not have large variations in assessments that create inequitable tax bills.
+At the same time, assessments should accurately reflect the differences between properties.
 Property in more desirable locations should be assessed higher than those in less desirable locations.
+Assessments should be easy to access and evaluate for accuracy.

 We help local governments understand and evaluate their property assessments.